 - web site hosting (Moz 51 to 100)(Spyfu 2,400 to 5,400)

 - internet hosting (Moz 201 to 500)(Spyfu 390 to 1,300)

 If you notice above ‘web hosting’ is the winner for the number of times it is searched but is it relevant to what we want to achieve?
 This is why I manually search for these keyword phrases in the browser and look at the SERPs (search engine results pages) to help determine if what website listings are shown are related to what I think ‘web hosting’ is.
 I look at the websites listed and add 10% to each correct listing then compare the results to all four above.

 An interesting thing to note is that when you search for ‘internet hosting’ the SERPs have 70% list ‘web hosting’, 10% list ‘internet hosting’, 10% list ‘website hosting, and 10% was not related directly to ‘web hosting’.
 Seeing how ‘web hosting’ dominates the SERPs in these examples helps tell you what to go with.

 Moz has just introduced a new part of the tool that displays the ‘Organic CTR’ of the keyword phrase when you do the research through their website that estimates how likely that the people searching for the keyword phrase find what they are looking for.
-For the example ‘web hosting’ the organic CTR according to Moz is 53%.
+For the example of ‘web hosting’ the organic CTR according to Moz is 53%.
 I would only use this as a guide and do it manually yet.
-Spyfu also has it’s own CTR but it is measured for pay per click rankings instead of organic rankings.
+Spyfu also has its own CTR but it is measured for pay-per-click rankings instead of organic rankings.

 From a scale from 1% (easiest) to 100% (hardest) here are the numbers that Moz and Spyfu give for ‘web hosting’.